-- Ton La, Jr. is a first-year MD/JD student at Baylor College of Medicine and a Summa cum laude honors graduate of the University of Houston (UH).
-Ton has been a volunteer at Texas Children’s Hospital and the Baylor St. Luke’s Medical Center since high school.
-Previously, he represented the U.S. during the 70th Anniversary of D-Day in Caen, France; was the student editor of the UH Scholar Enrichment Program; competed in the 8th Annual Clinton Global Initiative University at the University of Miami; and helped launch the first Texas public Campus Kitchen chapter at UH as an affiliate of the Bonner Leaders Program.
-Ton is also a pianist and a 3rd degree black belt in Taekwondo and Hapkido.
+In the past, T.J. volunteered over 1300 hours at Texas Children’s Hospital and the Baylor St. Luke’s Medical Center.
+As an undergraduate student, he was one of ten U.S. students to participate in the commemorations of the 70th Anniversary of D-Day in Caen, France; was the student editor of the UH Scholar Enrichment Program; competed in the 8th Annual Clinton Global Initiative University at the University of Miami; and helped launch the first Texas public Campus Kitchen chapter at UH as an affiliate of the Bonner Leaders Program.
+T.J. is also a pianist and a 3rd degree black belt in Taekwondo and Hapkido.

 Sonya Parashar completed her medical training at University of Kansas School of Medicine, where she will also be an incoming internal medicine resident.
 She received her B.A. in Biology and Ancient History from the University of Pennsylvania.
 In her free time, she can be found reading, learning how to cook, listening to podcasts, and planning trips to national parks.

 Rachel is a senior at the University of Houston, pursuing degrees in Biology and Psychology, with minors in Spanish and Medicine and Society.
 As an undergraduate, she performed research on CD8+ T-cell phenotypes in pediatric patients with Systemic Lupus Erythematosus (SLE) and Lupus Nephritis at Baylor College of Medicine.
 In her free time, she enjoys arts and crafts, singing with an all-girls A Capella group on campus, and spending time with family and friends.